Discover How to Make The Right Decision – Every Time

 Making sound decisions is essential to success in investing.
 Making good decisions consistently, especially in a complex realm like the stock market, is a skill that few are born with.
 The good news is that it can be learned and perfected through training and practice.

-Amateur investors make decisions based on their emotional reactions to rising and falling stock prices.
+- Amateur investors make decisions based on guesswork and emotion.

-Professional investors make thoughtful decisions based on carefully designed strategies.
+- Professional investors make decisions based on strategy and probability.

 You can’t always trust your first instinct